airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

 3. One or multiple SRA records containing the ``select set`` of reads from (2).
 The aim of these records is to document the number, quality, coverage and diversity of the reads in a dataset that _potentially_  support the inference.
 This means that the ``select set`` SHOULD be a superset of the reads that support the inference.
 It is NOT REQUIRED that inference tools deterministically return the inferred allele upon being fed with the ``select set``.
    Generation of the ``select set`` from the complete set is described below.
+When submitting the ``select set`` to SRA the metadata context, i.e. the original links to project, sample and (if possible) experiment) SHOULD be maintained.
+Reads originating from multiple subjects or samples MUST NOT be pooled into a single new entry.
+The new record SHOULD be titled "Reads from
+   <original_run_accession> supporting inference of Homo sapiens
+   immunoglobulin heavy chain variable gene” and contain a design description, e.g., “Experimental workflow as described in original SRA/ENA record [<run_accession>].
+Gene inference was performed using <software+version+parameters>.
+The reported reads were selected based on <selection_criteria>.”

 Generating the ``select set``